status-im/nimbus-eth2/docs/the_nimbus_book/src/consensus-light-client.md

 ## Building from source

-The Nimbus light client is currently not bundled as part of the Docker images and needs to be built from source.
+The Nimbus consensus light client is currently not bundled as part of the Docker images and needs to be built from source.

 ### 1. Clone the `nimbus-eth2` repository